lyokha/vim-publish-helper/README.md

   that code blocks in your documents have specific background color then just do not define it in Shaded environment.

-  You may also want to use script *vimhl_latex_tmpl.sh* shipped with this plugin in order to facilitate this task.
+  You may also want to use script *vimhl_latex_tmpl.sh* shipped with the plugin in order to facilitate this task.
 The script prints to stdout a pandoc template for Latex which is compatible with vimhl.
-Besides *Shaded* environment it defines *Snugshade*, *Framed* and *Leftbar* environments that correspond to definitions of the same names in Latex package Framed.
+Besides *Shaded* environment it defines *Snugshade*, *Framed*, *Leftbar* and *Mdframed* environments that correspond to definitions of the same names in Latex packages Framed and Mdframed.

   Normally the output has to be redirected to a file in the standard pandoc templates directory.